eleozzr/scPSM/README.md

 ## 4 Simulation Data

-The code of generating simulation data for Figure 2 is available in [simulation_data.md](./external_tutorial/simulation_data.md).
+The code of generating simulation datasets for Fig 2 and Fig S4 is available in [simulation_data.md](./external_tutorial/simulation_data.md).

 ## 5 Real Data